 Class size is limited to 60 participants.
 Full refunds will be granted up to one business day prior to the start of the course.

 Member rates apply to personal memberships only.
 Want to join ACRL or ALA?
 Complete the online membership form, available on the ALA Web site.
-If you join ALA/ACRL within five days of registering, we will adjust your fee (please fax a copy of your completed registration form to ACRL at 312-280-2520 ).
+If you join ALA/ACRL within five days of registering, we will adjust your fee to the member rate.